nsh87/ehrcorral/docs/overview.rst

 Overview
 ========

-Significant effort has been put into developing record-linkage algorithms using deterministic, probabilistic, machine learning methods, or a combination of methods.
-EHRCorral takes a probabilistic approach, wherein certain fields are weighted based on their match-level, which is determined using numerical or lexical analysis.
+Significant effort has been put into developing record-linkage algorithms using deterministic, probabilistic, or machine learning methods, or a combination of approaches.
+EHRCorral takes a probabilistic approach, wherein certain fields are weighted based on their match-level, which is determined using numerical or lexical analysis in the context of two records or the entire set of records.
 A final probability of two records matching is calculated and if the probability is above a threshold value the records are linked.
-Several pre-processing steps are often taken to reduce the computational requirements and attempt to increase the sensitivity and specificty of the algorithm.
+Several pre-processing steps are often taken to reduce the computational requirements and attempt to increase the sensitivity and specificity of the algorithm.

 Precedents
 ----------

 Purely deterministic models, which attempt to find identical values in certain fields, are unideal for many healthcare data sets.
-Keying errors, transpositions (e.g. of first name and last name) are all too common in EHRs, and some institutions are only able to record minimal identifying information about patients, such as is often the case with transient, homeless, and under-served populations.
+Keying errors, misspellings, and transpositions of first name and last name are all too common in EHRs, and some institutions are only able to record minimal identifying information about patients, such as is often the case with transient, homeless, and under-served populations.
 This makes it difficult to identify a field or fields which can reliably be matched exactly across records.

-Machine learning approaches have been tried in recent year with some success, particularly with neural networks.
-However, while machine learning is becoming more common and effective as computational power increases, most of these algorithms require some method of training in order to identify a "pattern" and train a specific algorithm to be applied on future datasets for record linkage.
+Machine learning algorithms, such as neural networks, have been used with varying degrees of success.
+However, while machine learning is becoming more common in many fields as computational units become cheaper, most of these algorithms require some method of training in order to identify a "pattern" and develop a specific algorithm to be applied on future records for linkage.
 This training might entail feeding in a large data set where record links have already been identified, or training the algorithm as it is developed.

 A probabilistic method can run immediately on a data set without training data and identify record linkages with surprising sensitivity and specificity when the right settings are used.
-The OX-LINK system, which was developed to match 58 million records spanning from the 1960s to the '90s, achieved a false positive rate of 0.20% - 0.30% and a false negative rate from 1.0% - 3 .0% on several hundred thousand records.
+The OX-LINK system, which was developed to match 58 million healthcare records spanning from the 1960s to the '90s, achieved a false positive rate of 0.20% --- 0.30% and a false negative rate from 1.0% --- 3.0% on several hundred thousand records.
 This system uses a combination of probabilistic, weighted matching, lexical analysis, phonemic blocking, and manual review.

-The approach taken here is influenced in large part by the methods of OX-LINK Subsequent improvements to such probabilistic techniques have been incorporated, as well.
+The approach taken here is influenced in large part by the methods of OX-LINK.
+Subsequent improvements to such probabilistic techniques have been incorporated, as well.